IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Legal Action: If the non-compliance is found to be intentional, or if the imported goods pose a serious risk to public health or safety, importers can face legal action.
 This could range from civil lawsuits to criminal prosecution.

 • Forced Recalls: If non-compliant goods have already been sold or distributed, the government can mandate a recall.
-This is not only costly, but can also damage the reputation of your business and erode trust with your customers.
+This is not only costly, but can also damage your business’s reputation and erode trust with your customers.

 • Loss of Importing Privileges: Repeated violations or serious non-compliance issues can lead to being banned from importing, effectively halting your ability to do business.